Equal Opportunity and Valuing Diversity

 Staff with responsibility for engaging other individuals or groups (such as contractors, partner providers) who will have interactions with University staff, students or other individuals associated with the University, are responsible for putting in place measures to have those individuals or groups comply with the expectations of this Policy where appropriate to their activities.

 Governance bodies are responsible for putting in place measures to ensure diversity in the composition of governance bodies and their sub-committees and working parties.

 The Manager, Equity and Equal Opportunity is responsible for the provision of information on this Policy and to provide advice to individuals and committees, and input to University policy and practices, in order to assist the University to prevent and redress breaches of this Policy.

-The Deputy Vice-Chancellor Student and Support Services, as nominee of the Vice-Chancellor, has overall responsibility for the implementation and review of this Policy.
+The Deputy Vice-Chancellor (Academic), as nominee of the Vice-Chancellor, has overall responsibility for the implementation and review of this Policy.

 Any person who believes that they have experienced discriminatory or sexual harassment, discrimination, vilification or victimisation in breach of this Policy can seek advice and information on courses of action available to them from the Manager, Equity and Equal Opportunity.

 There are six internal processes to deal with breaches of this Policy.
 Complaints should be raised as soon as possible, but normally not later than 12 months after the incident(s) that led to the complaint occurring.